Yolo Vision Shenzhen

 How Weights Are Determined

 Model weights are not set manually but are "learned" from data.
 The process begins with initializing the weights to small random numbers.
 During training, the model makes predictions on the training data, and a loss function calculates how wrong these predictions are.
 This error signal is then used in a process called backpropagation to calculate the gradient of the loss with respect to each weight.
-An optimization algorithm, such as Stochastic Gradient Descent (SGD), then adjusts the weights in the opposite direction of the gradient to minimize the error.
-This cycle is repeated for many epochs until the model's performance on a separate validation dataset stops improving, a sign that it has learned the patterns in the data.
+An optimization algorithm, such as Stochastic Gradient Descent (SGD), then adjusts the weights to minimize the error.
+This cycle is repeated for many epochs until the model's performance on a separate validation dataset stops improving, a sign that it has effectively learned the patterns in the data.

 The Importance of Pre-Trained Weights